We study the best practices and potential issues involved in creating learning communities on a college campus.

 The aim of this research is to help inform practice in constructing high functioning small-group learning environments.

-See the full bibliography below for a complete list of projects, publications, and presentations related to Learning Communities research.
+See below for a complete list of grants, publications, and presentations related to Learning Communities research.

 Light, G., & Micari, M. (2013).
 Making scientists: Six principles for effective college teaching.
 Harvard University Press.
 See publisher's website.